 3 ounces corn oil

 Place cornmeal, flour, and sugar in a bowl and mix together.
 In a separate bowl, combine eggs, buttermilk, corn oil, and fresh corn and mix together.
 Fold mixtures together.
 Place 4 ounces of pancake mix onto a hot griddle.
 Cook on medium high heat for 4 minutes on each side, until cooked through.
 Serve warm with lots of butter and honey enjoy!

-FAST FACT: According to historians at the Miller Center, the Lincoln family's routine in the White House reflected "the presence of their sons, the demands of war, and the highly complex and many-sided character of Abraham and Mary.
+FAST FACT: According to the Miller Center, the Lincoln family's routine in the White House reflected "the presence of their sons, the demands of war, and the highly complex and many-sided character of Abraham and Mary.
 [T]he day went from breakfast together as a family at 8:00 in the morning, reunion again for dinner at 8:00 in the evening, and then bedtime.
 Until little Willie's death in 1862, the two younger sons demanded a good deal of attention, and both parents gave them ample attention, although Lincoln grew more distant as the war progressed and occupied much of his day."